jeff-soriano/reservation-coding-challenge/README.md

 # Reservation - Frontend coding challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I did keep my development under 2 hours as requested by the challenge description.
-This left many features of the app partially or completely undeveloped, which I will explain below
+This left many features of the app partially or completely undeveloped, which I will explain below.
+I also focused more on functionality than styling, but time permitting I would have cleaned up the visuals and made this responsive.
+I did primarily view this in a mobile-sized browser tab as the instructions mentioned this was a mobile app.

 ### To start the app, run `npm start`